Uranium City: Education

 Education in Uranium City is under the authority of the Northern Lights School Division #113, a school district that covers most of northern Saskatchewan.
 The only remaining school in Uranium City is Ben McIntyre School, serving classes from kindergarten to Grade 9.
 The school opened in 1977 and is named after the first teacher in Uranium City who established the first school in the community in 1952 with 40 students in ten grades.
-As of September 2005, 10 students were enrolled.
+As of September 2024 the number of students enrolled in the school was less than ten.

 Secondary education was provided by CANDU High School, named after a nuclear reactor.
 According to travellers Vincent Chan and Tricia Holopina who visited the city in 2002, locals state that the school was opened in 1979 and closed in 1983 after only three years of service, with the building since sustaining extensive vandalism.

 Notable people

 The following people are associated with Uranium City by birth, residence or career: